amel-harrath/backend/README.md

    Future improvements could involve adding more CRUD operations on other resources or integrating external services into the application (e.g., email notifications, file uploads, etc.).

 5. **Testing**:
-   Add unit and integration tests using libraries like [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+   Add unit and integration tests using libraries like [Jest](https://jestjs.io/).
 This will ensure that the app is robust and maintains high quality through future updates.